danilocurvelo/imd0030-20242/lessons/isomorphism.md

 The **left-leaning red-black (LLRB) tree** data structure is exactly the same as left-leaning BSTs except "glue" edges connecting 3-nodes (in the corresponding 2-3 tree) are colored red.
 Red edges help us immediately tell which nodes are part of a 3-node in the _corresponding 2-3 tree_.

-One-to-one correspondence
+One-to-one correspondence (bijection)
-: The idea that every 2-3 tree has a unique LLRB tree associated with it, and vice versa.
-We can convert back and forth between any 2-3 tree and its unique left-leaning red-black tree.
+: A mapping between two types of elements where elements of each type are paired with exactly one other element of the other type.
+One-to-one correspondence between 2-3 trees and LLRB trees implies that every 2-3 tree has a unique corresponding LLRB tree associated with it, and vice versa.

+Algorithmic isomorphism
+: A structure-preserving mapping between two types of algorithms, which extends one-to-one correspondence by preserving structure.
+Isomorphism between 2-3 trees and LLRB trees implies that changing a 2-3 tree produces a proportional change in the isomorphic LLRB tree, and vice versa.

-LLRB tree invariants follow entirely from one-to-one correspondence with 2-3 trees.
+LLRB tree invariants follow entirely from isomorphism with 2-3 trees.

 - **Red edges lean left** because that's the convention we chose to represent 3-nodes.
 - **No node has two red edges connected to it** because 2-3 trees only allow 2-nodes and 3-nodes.
 - **Every root-to-null path has the same number of black edges** because all 2-3 tree leaf nodes are the same depth from the root.

+We'll often use "corresponding" and "isomorphic" interchangeably, but isomorphism is a stronger and more descriptive term because it implies the structure-preserving property.
+Isomorphism allows us to switch between thinking about a 2-3 tree as an LLRB tree or vice versa at any point in time.

 ### What would a 2-3 tree do?

-The one-to-one correspondence property opens-up a powerful way of thinking about LLRB tree operations.
+Isomorphism enables a powerful way of thinking about LLRB tree operations.
 In any situation, we can always ask: **What would a 2-3 tree do?**

 {% include youtube.html id="GjTDBrB7QV4" aspect_ratio="16/9" %}